-NOTE: Baud Rate is the speed at with serial data is sent or received over a given physical port on the computer.
 By checking and turning on the "Use Local WITS Through Serial Port Instead Of Bloodhound" checkbox the Gas Chart computer will automatically (1) search for a local serial port, then; (2) check the serial port for WITS data, and when it finds it will; (3) connect to the serial port and start utilizing the streaming WITS input for Gas Chart operations.

-If the "Keep Wits Connected Agressively" check box is turned on (on by default) if the WITS connection becomes bad or fails to flow data, the Gas Chart program will search again all serial ports on the computer for another WITS stream.
+NOTE: Baud Rate is the speed at with serial data is sent or received over a given physical port on the computer.
+If the "Keep Wits Connected Aggressively" check box is turned on (on by default) if the WITS connection becomes bad or fails to flow data, the Gas Chart program will search again all serial ports on the computer for another WITS stream.